 Avoid changing dentist clinics and dentists unless absolutely necessary.
 Having a dentist and clinic you can trust is important.

-Explain your or your child’s needs when booking the appointment so your dentist is aware ahead of time and can make necessary adjustments.
+Explain your needs or your child’s needs when booking the appointment so your dentist is aware ahead of time and can make necessary adjustments.

 Schedule an appointment for your child to meet the dentist and staff members and become familiar with the sounds, dental tools and other processes involved in an appointment.